edufrantzk/edufrantzk/README.md

 <h3> Hi there 👋 </h3>

-<h2> I a um a Business Administration student who is interested in the financial market especially in quantitave finance and credit risk modeling.</h2>
+I a um a Business Administration student who is interested in the financial market especially in quantitave finance and credit risk modeling.

 - 🌱 I’m currently learning **Machine Learning techniques and how to apply them in the financial market.
 Also, I am learning more about Structured Query Language and database management systems. **